rayyichen310/Research-on-Automatic-CAPTCHA-Recognition-Method-Based-on-Deep-Learning/README.md

 Automatically splits the original CAPTCHA images into training, validation, and testing sets, and saves them in `.pt` file format compatible with PyTorch.

 ### Training OCR Model (`train`)
-Trains an OCR model using the CRNN + GRU architecture to automatically recognize the textual content of CAPTCHA images.
+Trains an OCR model using the CNN + GRU architecture to automatically recognize the textual content of CAPTCHA images.

 ### Training Classification Model (`train_classifier`)
 When there are multiple training datasets from different sources (e.g., multiple `img-N` folders), a classification model can be trained to identify the source dataset of each CAPTCHA.
 Subsequently, the corresponding OCR model for that source is used for recognition.